 Problem Procedure The BIOS setting and system date/ time are lost.
-The charge in the Real Time Clock (RTC) battery has run out - you will need to set the date and tim in the BIOS setup application by using the following steps: In the Settings charm, click Power and then select Restart.
-Hold down the F2 key and then release this key one second after the computer is power on - the BIOS setup utility will load.
-3. Set the date in the System Date field.
-4. Set the time in the System Time field.
-Press F10 - a confirmation message will be displayed.
-Press the ENTER key - the BIOS setup application will end and the computer will restart.
+The charge in the Real Time Clock (RTC) battery has run out - you will need to set the date and time in the TOSHIBA Setup Utility by using the following steps: Press and hold the F2 key, and then turn on the computer - the TOSHIBA Setup Utility will load.
+Set the date in the System Date field.
+Set the time in the System Time field.
+Follow the on-screen instructions to proceed.